Martian01/mrhttpd/Readme.md

 #### DEFAULT_INDEX
 defines the name of the default file in a directory.
 Typically you use "index.html" or similar. mrhttpd will serve this file if no file name is specified in the URL.
 For example, if a client requests http://server/path/ mrhttpd will try to send http://server/path/index.html.

-As an experimental feature you can specify "auto" to generate directory listings in JSON format.
+#### AUTO_INDEX
+controls whether the server will generate directory listings in JSON format.
+A default index will take precedence over auto index generation.
+This allows you to exclude directories from auto index generation, for instance for security purposes.

 #### PRAGMA
 specifies an optional Pragma parameter that is sent with every HTTP reply.
 A typical value is "no-cache" if you want to suppress caching by proxy servers and frontends.